 A Deliciously Crunchy and Unique Appetizer

-Chickpea flour and semolina vada are awesome party appetizers that stand out from the rest.
+Chickpea flour snacks are an awesome party appetizer that stands out from the rest.
 They are crunchy on the outside and soft on the inside.

-The frying in the recipe needs to be done on high fire in order to prevent them from absorbing too much oil.
+You need to fry the vada over a high fire to prevent them from absorbing too much oil.
 These snacks are best served with sweet and sour chutney or tomato sauce.

 - 1/2 cup fine wheat semolina